SEIR-0206/functions_scope_hw/README.md

 ## Instructions

-Since this is just practice feel free to just clone this as you won't need to fork and clone or make a pull request.
+1. Fork this repo.
-1. Write your answers in `app.js`.
+2. Write your answers in `app.js`.
-2. Follow the instructions below.
+3. Follow the instructions below.
+4. Once completed, send the repository link to the *homework* thread.

 **Hint:** Remember your git skills for the commit history!